hiyouga/LLaMA-Factory/README.md

 ## Changelog

+[23/07/31] Now we support dataset streaming.
+Try `--streaming` and `--max_steps 100` arguments to stream your dataset.

 [23/07/19] Now we support training the **LLaMA-2** models in this repo.
 Try `--model_name_or_path meta-llama/Llama-2-7b-hf` argument to use the LLaMA-2 model.
 Remember to use `--template llama2` argument when you are using the LLaMA-2-chat model.

 [23/07/18] Now we develop an all-in-one Web UI for training, evaluation and inference.
 Try `train_web.py` to fine-tune models in your Web browser.
 Thank [@KanadeSiina](https://github.com/KanadeSiina) and [@codemayq](https://github.com/codemayq) for their efforts in the development.